Russia-Ukraine War: What to know on Russia’s war in Ukraine

 Zelenskyy pushed his call for foreign countries to impose a no-fly zone over Ukraine.
 Establishing a no-fly zone would risk escalating the conflict by involving foreign militaries directly.
 Although the United States and many Western countries have backed Ukraine with weapons shipments, they have sent no troops.

-Zelenskyy said in a video address on Sunday that “the world is strong enough to close our skies.”
+Zelenskyy said in a video address on Sunday that “the world is strong enough to close our skies” and over the weekend he urged U.S. officials help his country obtain warplanes to fight the invasion and retain control of its airspace.

-NATO countries have ruled out policing a no-fly zone, which would bar all unauthorized aircraft from flying over Ukraine.
-Putin said Saturday that Moscow would consider any third-party declaration of a no-fly zone over Ukraine as “participation in the armed conflict.”
+Russian Defense Ministry spokesman Igor Konashenkov said Sunday that some Ukrainian combat planes had redeployed to Romania and other Ukraine neighbors he didn’t identify.
+He warned an attack from planes operating out of those nations could be deemed an engagement by them in the conflict.

 DIRECTLY WITNESSED OR CONFIRMED BY THE ASSOCIATED PRESS

-Onlookers in Chernihiv cheered as they watched a Russian military plane fall from the sky and crash, according to video released by the Ukrainian government.
+Onlookers in Chernihiv cheered as a Russian military plane fell from the sky and crashed, according to video released by the Ukrainian government.
 In Kherson, hundreds of protesters waved blue and yellow Ukrainian flags and shouted, “Go home.”

-In Mariupol, Associated Press journalists witnessed doctors make unsuccessful attempts to save the lives of wounded children, pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.
+In Mariupol, Associated Press journalists saw doctors make futile attempts to save wounded children.
+Pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.

 In Irpin, near Kyiv, a sea of people on foot and even in wheelbarrows trudged over the remains of a destroyed bridge to cross a river and leave the city.
 Assisted by Ukrainian soldiers, they lugged pets, infants, purses and flimsy bags stuffed with minimal possessions.
 Some of the weak and elderly were carried along the path in blankets and carts.